jaredcnance/jaredcnance.github.io/src/pages/leveling-up-your-dotnet-testing-transactional-integration-testing-in-asp-net-core/index.md

 ```

 I have defined a column type of `int2` (16 bit integer) but declared the .Net type to be `int` (32 bit integer).
-The in-memory provider will be unable to detect truncation issues.
+The in-memory provider will be unable to detect truncation issues since it has no way to determine what `int2` means.
 So, your tests may pass, but you are at risk for hitting errors such as this one in production:

 ```